harshaa1231/Twitter_Sentiment_Analysis_/README.md

 Rather than forcing the model to predict every input, the system selectively abstains from making predictions when confidence is low, thereby improving user trust in the outputs.

+To learn and understand more about this case study [click on this link](https://medium.com/@hv6700030/building-trustworthy-ai-systems-a-case-study-on-twitter-sentiment-classification-680a08849f0d).

 # Key Goals
 Analyze trust issues in AI predictions, particularly low-confidence outputs.